 Share your take on Halsted Flats

-If you’ve visited Halsted Flats, and are not a real estate agent, add your thoughts in a comment.
+If you’ve lived at or visited Halsted Flats, and are not a real estate agent, add your thoughts in a comment.
 Comments are moderated, and commercial messages are not allowed.

 Note: Halsted Flats is a YoChicago advertiser.